yano49/UFO_with_me/README.md

 Nyi Thu Hein (Zen) - 6612080
 Wai Yan Mya Thaung (Yan) - 6611932

-NOTE : The game can be run through the Main class!!!
+NOTE : This codes were run with IntelliJ IDEA, so after downloading these source codes you will need to fix the file path and fix some errors!

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Game Functions -->